thereisnopancake/thereisnopancake/README.md

 - 👀 I’m interested in asteroid mining, robotics, autonomous systems in and for space.
 - 🌱 I’m currently learning C/C++, building robots for asteroid mining and pursuing a masters in Autonomous Systems
 - 💞️ I’m in love with robots, long distance running and space (duh).
-- 📫 How to reach me shoot me message on [LinkedIn](https://www.linkedin.com/in/mldoehmer/).
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/mldoehmer/).

 <!---
 morclerc/morclerc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.